ITRS-Group/geneos-best-practice/02 - operations-and-maintenance.md

 netprobe  localhost            localhost  PA    7036  active_prod:6.5.0           /opt/geneos/netprobe/netprobes/localhost
 san       hdci-ecr1adh01a      localhost  A     7103  netprobe/active_prod:6.5.0  /opt/geneos/netprobe/sans/hdci-ecr1adh01a
 ```

+> 💡 You can also choose to have this information in CSV or JSON formats, for further processing.
+Use the `--help` or `-h` flag to any command to see the options available.

 Here you can see columns for: